 2.

 a.
 Will I be able to find enough primary and secondary source material for this topic?

 b.
 Is the topic narrow enough to develop and research thoroughly?

 c.
 Is there a tie to local history?

 3.

 a.
 Will I be able to find enough primary and secondary source material for this topic?

 b.
 Is the topic narrow enough to develop and research thoroughly?

 c.
 Is there a tie to local history?

 Му topic:

 Wł ny I selected this topic:

-" 11 and Walley II and the contract to the contract
+" 11 and Walley Warrantia and I have a hout moutaning

 ow" and "Why" questions I have about my topic:

 1.